 So, what’s left?

 There’s a variety of ingredients that might be included.
-Most of can provide some energy in some situations but aren’t the powerhouses you might expect.
+Most of them can provide some energy in some situations but aren’t the powerhouses you might expect.

 B Vitamins